 When I went back to the hotel, I was feeling somewhat better, so I went to sleep, and I woke up when it was time for my team to go to dinner.
 I had trouble walking because I was still dealing from the effects just hours before, but I managed to keep drinking, and I ate a big meal, which kept me going through the night and into the morning.
 I even saved some leftovers so I could refrigerate it.
 I don’t know if Room Service could have given me relief at the time.

 The flight was uneventful, although I noticed that my breathing tended to stop just as I was falling asleep, and I would wake up immediately.
 This usually happened after an episode of near fainting.
 I previously started feeling such symptoms when I rode in a car, shortly after drinking coffee.
-I also over-donated blood back in June, though I had previously donated twice, and I had to deal with similar symptoms.
+I also over-donated blood back in June, though I had previously donated twice (once in November of 2015, and again in March of 2016), and I had to deal with similar symptoms.
 I was hospitalised this last time, and I had to put up with some of the remaining aftershocks for several weeks.
-I drank coffee again in August of 2016, six months after I dealt with my last bout, and again, I experienced a panic attack when I was riding in the cab.
+I drank coffee again in August of 2016, six months after I dealt with my last bout of panic attack from drinking coffee when I was at a friend’s house, and again, I experienced a panic attack when I was riding in the cab.
 This time, I remembered to eat a substantial meal, so I ordered some McDonalds food.
 I felt much better in about an hour.

 On Thursday, I still wasn’t getting any better, so I told my mother everything.
 She offered to drive me to Urgent Care instead of the emergency room, and she did this because the ER would have been busier than if we went to Urgent Care.
 It would also mean that it would have been more expensive.
 We left at around nine in the morning and got there at nine fifteen.
 I checked in, and I was taken to an examining room.
 I told them what I’ve gone through, and they performed some tests, including an orthostatic blood pressure test, electrocardiogram, and a urine sample, followed by a blood draw.
 Ever since I’ve been seeing my naturopathic doctor over at the National University of Natural Medicine, I was really fascinated with the needles, syringes, catheters and IV lines, so I was really surprised when I was able to get my hands on a venipuncture kit from The Apprentice doctor back in early 2016 without a Drug Enforcement Administration Number.
+You never know what people can do with such things if it got into the wrong hands.
 So, I finally got to feel some butterfly needles, some vials and ampules, and more.

 Nearing the end of my visit, I was given diazepam, or valium, as is sometimes known.
 It was given to me in the form of a tablet containing 5 MG.
 After about twenty minutes, I started to feel more relaxed.
 The medical assistant arranged to have me taken to the emergency room if I wasn’t any better by the time I went to my doctor’s office on Friday.